-🌍 Peter’s Perspective Bi-weekly News Digest
+🌍 Peter’s Perspective Bi-weekly news blog

 Grounded in the same four pillars as my book West meets East, this page brings you the stories shaping mainland China, Singapore and Taiwan.
 If you don’t speak Mandarin, but want a clear insider-informed view that complements Western perspectives – you’re in the right place.
-Every two weeks I scan trusted East Asian sources like SCMP, Caixin, Straits Times, Xinhua and Taipei Times to bring you the top 20 stories you need to know.
+Every two weeks I scan trusted East Asian sources like SCMP, Caixin, Straits Times, Xinhua and Taipei Times but also Reuters to bring you the top 20 stories you need to know.
 Just like in my book, each edition is organized around four key themes:

 PEOPLE & CULTURE: From martial arts revivals and sports to Asias most creative cultural exports.